About

 Day passes for the Algonquin Park hiking trails and mountain biking trails must be made online on the Algonquin Park website.
 Find the booking page at the link below.

-Be sure to purchase you passes before you travel, as cell phone data can be spotty in this area.
+Be sure to purchase your passes before you travel, as cell phone data can be spotty in this area.

 Find the booking page at the link below.